In Public Speaking Tip 12: Listen to Your Audience (Part 1), I shared some techniques that will help you listen more effectively to individuals.

 But the point is that, if the mood ever strikes, you’re allowed to do this.
 There is no secret rule book that says you have to maintain an impenetrable speaker / audience barrier.

-In fact, Public Speaking Tip 6 talks about how audiences love it when you “break the fourth wall” (the theater term for this maneuver), and how this can help you recover from a mistake — think about how Jennifer Lawrence recovered after she tripped at the Oscar’s, by simply acknowledging what had happened.
+In fact, Public Speaking Tip 6 talks about how audiences love it when you “break the fourth wall” (the theater term for this maneuver), and how this can help you recover from a mistake.
+(When Jennifer Lawrence tripped walking onstage at the 2013 Oscars, she said, “You’re just standing up because I fell and I’m embarrassed, but thank you.”
+Then she paused before launching into her acceptance speech for Best Actress; it worked great!)

 It’s fine to use a technique like this to help you hear your audience’s feedback.